wiseman-timelord/AiCherryTree/README.md

 1. run `LightSt0ne.bat`.

 ## Notes
+- Making this program, for me and to be streamlined, its better it optimized to run on my things, hence, no install options, its `Cuda 11.8` ONLY, but I would make it for `cuda 12` if I had such a card.
 - Windows ONLY, Paint Shop Pro 9 is for windows; ALL other paint progs not so good for quick arangement/editing of 100s of images.
 - Inspired by an AI mod idea for [CherryTree](https://github.com/giuspen/cherrytree).
 - Image processing by [ImageMagick](https://imagemagick.org/).